Farama-Foundation/PettingZoo/docs/dev_docs.md

 ## Wrappers

-A wrapper is a environment transformation which takes in an environment as input, and outputs a new environment which is similar to the inputted environment but some transformation or validation applied.
+A wrapper is an environment transformation that takes in an environment as input, and outputs a new environment that is similar to the input environment, but with some transformation or validation applied.

 ### Conversion wrappers